WTFAcademy/WTF-zk/Languages/en/03_Euclidean/readme.md

   - euclidean
 ---

-# WTF zk Tutorial 3: Euclidean Algorithm
+# WTF zk Tutorial Lesson 3: Euclidean Algorithm

 In this tutorial, we will learn about the greatest common divisor (GCD) and its calculation using the Euclidean Algorithm, which has wide applications in cryptography.